gridgain/yardstick/README.md

 difference is that the benchmark class name should be specified instead of server clsss name.

 For example:
-`bin/benchmark-run.sh -c benchmark.properties -n EchoServerBenchmark`
+`benchmark-run.sh -c ../benchmark.properties -n EchoServerBenchmark`

 The following properties can be defined in `benchmark.properties` file:

 * `benchmark.default.probes` - the list of default probes
-* `benchmark.packages` - packages where the specified benchmark is searched by reflection mechanism.
+* `benchmark.packages` - packages where the specified benchmark is searched by reflection mechanism
+* `benchmark.writer` - probe point writer class name

 `benchmark-run.sh` script accepts the following arguments: